 The purpose of your dental cleanings is to clean and smooth the tooth surfaces so the bacteria are not able to stick to them.
 A professional cleaning by your dentist or hygienist is called a prophy.
 Prophylaxis comes from a Greek word, prophylaktikós, which means “to prevent beforehand”—in this case, to prevent gum disease and cavities.

 Teeth Cleaning at Home

 While the professional dental cleaning Mechanicsville residents need for healthy smiles is always available at St. Mary’s Dental, there’s another important component to your oral hygiene: you.
 Brushing your teeth twice every day with fluoride toothpaste and flossing your teeth once a day is critical to your overall oral health and the appearance of your smile.

 The question is, are you brushing and flossing correctly?
 To make sure that you are, here are some tips for at-home dental cleaning and oral health care:

 - Brush with a soft bristle toothbrush and fluoride toothpaste.
 A hard bristle toothbrush can scratch the enamel on your teeth and harm your gum tissue.

 - Use just a little toothpaste.
 Advertisements usually show a toothbrush spread tip to tip with toothpaste.
 Actually, you only need a pea-sized amount to do a good job.
 In fact, too much toothpaste is likely to shorten the time you spend brushing.

 - Take your time.
-A good brushing should last at least two or three minutes.
+A good brushing should last at least 2–3 minutes.
 So, hum a happy tune, listen to a news segment, do some lunges and squats—whatever helps you spend enough time brushing your teeth.